Eskenazi Museum of Art: Education and programs

 The museum has education programs where schools in 51 of the 90 counties in Indiana participate, allowing a reach of about 7,000 students per year.
 The museum partners with 55 different university academic departments to provide curriculum-based tours for students at the university.

 Public programs include a student-hosted visiting artist series, where contemporary artists discuss their practices and processes; Art and a Movie, a partnership with the IU Cinema that pairs films with special programming about art, artists, and historical context; docent-led gallery tours; and social programs designed for friends and family to experience the museum together.
+The museum also employs an art therapist for its Arts-based Wellness program, providing programming focused on mental health, well-being, and community to both university affiliates and the public.

 Following the museum's renovation, four new learning were established to teach about the museum and its collection.
 These are the Center for Conservation, the Center for Curatorial Studies, the Center for Prints, Drawings, and Photographs, and the Kimberly and John Simpson Center for Education.

 I.M.
 Pei-designed Building

 The building, designed by I.M.
 Pei and Partners, was completed in 1982.
 The museum was constructed as a play on angles.
 It is rumored to have no right angles, however this is not true.
 The floors meet the walls at a ninety-degree angle, and there are many square and rectangular windows in the building.
 The design features two concrete triangles connected by a glass-ceiling atrium.
 The museum is 105,000 square feet: 38,361 square feet are devoted to gallery space, and 18,000 square feet comprise the atrium.
 The other space is used for offices, gift shop, storage, and the outdoor Sculpture Terrace.